Ecwid/ecwid-api-docs/includes/_webhooks.md

 #### Application

 * Application was installed
-* Application status was updated
+* Application subscription status was updated
 * Application was deleted

 [Application endpoint](#application) allows you to check status of your application.

+#### Profile

+* Store subscription plan was updated

+[Store profile endpoint](#store-information) allows you to get and update store information.

 # Setting up webhooks